Therapy Acceleration Program

 Palo Alto, CA - Immune-Onc is a clinical-stage cancer immunotherapy company dedicated to the discovery and development of novel myeloid checkpoint inhibitors for cancer patients.

 IO-202 is a first-in-class monoclonal antibody that antagonizes LILRB4.
-IO-202 is in a Phase 1 clinical trial for the treatment of advanced acute myeloid leukemia and chronic myelomonocytic leukemia (NCT0437243).
+IO-202 is in a Phase 1 expansion clinical trial in combination with azacitidine/venetoclax for the treatment of advanced monocytic AML and CMML (NCT0437243).
 In February 2022, the FDA granted IO-202 Fast Track Designation for treatment of AML.

 Immunitas Therapeutics